 If you have an extra bike laying around and are interested in donating it to the program, please contact us!

-Please keep in mind that, while all donations are greatly appreciated, we may need to inspect your bike to asses the number of mechnic hours and amount of parts needed to get it road-ready before it can be accepted.
+Please keep in mind that, while all donations are greatly appreciated, we may need to inspect your bike to assess the number of mechanic hours and amount of parts needed to get it road-ready before it can be accepted.